zuozhiw/zuozhiw.github.io/content/about.md

 ## About Me

 {{< figure class="avatar" src="/portrait.jpeg" alt="avatar">}}

-I am a sixth year Computer Science PhD student at UC Irvine, under the supervision of Professor [Chen Li](https://chenli.ics.uci.edu).
+I'm a software engineer at [Observe Inc](https://www.observeinc.com/).
+I graduated with my PhD in Computer Science from UC Irvine in 2023, under the supervision of Professor [Chen Li](https://chenli.ics.uci.edu).
 My research focuses are on the areas of distributed big data processing and query optimization.
-I am on the job market this year :)

-Email:  zuozhiw  [at]  uci  [dot]  edu
+Email:  zuozhi.wang  [at]  observeinc  [dot]  com

 ## Education
-2017-2023 (expected)
+2017-2023
 :   **PhD, Computer Science**; UC Irvine

 2013-2017